The Star-Spangled Man: Plot

-John Walker appears on Good Morning America as the new Captain America and discusses his desire to live up to Steve Rogers' mantle.
-Bucky Barnes watches on, disappointed, and soon confronts Sam Wilson about his decision to hand Captain America's shield to the United States government.
-He decides to come with Wilson as he searches for the Flag Smashers terrorist group.
+John Walker appears on Good Morning America to discuss becoming Captain America and his desire to live up to Steve Rogers's legacy.
+A disappointed Bucky Barnes confronts Sam Wilson about his decision to hand Captain America's shield to the United States government.
+He joins Wilson in searching for the Flag Smashers terrorist group.

 Wilson and Barnes travel to Munich and find the Flag Smashers smuggling medicine.
 Wilson identifies a possible hostage, who is revealed to be the group's leader, Karli Morgenthau.
-With their enhanced abilities, the Flag Smashers quickly overpower Barnes and Wilson until Walker and Lemar Hoskins come to their aid, though the Flag Smashers escape.
+With their enhanced abilities, the Flag Smashers quickly overpower Barnes and Wilson until Walker and Lemar Hoskins come to their aid.
+The Flag Smashers escape.
 Walker and Hoskins request Barnes and Wilson join them in aiding the Global Repatriation Council (GRC) to quash the ongoing violent post-Blip revolutions, but they refuse.
 Meanwhile, Morgenthau receives a threatening text from the mysterious Power Broker.

-Traveling to Baltimore, Barnes introduces Wilson to Isaiah Bradley, a veteran super soldier who fought Barnes in the Korean War.
-Bradley refuses to help them uncover information about additional Super Soldier serums due to being imprisoned and experimented on by the U.S. government and Hydra for 30 years.
-As the two argue over him keeping the existence of an African-American super-soldier a secret, Wilson is harassed by police and Barnes is arrested for missing a therapy appointment.
+Traveling to Baltimore, Barnes introduces Wilson to Isaiah Bradley, a veteran super soldier who fought Barnes in 1951, during the Korean War.
+Bradley refuses to help them uncover information about a new Super Soldier Serum due to being imprisoned and experimented on by the U.S. government and Hydra for 30 years.
+As the two argue over Barnes keeping the existence of an African-American super-soldier a secret, Wilson is harassed by police and Barnes is arrested for missing a therapy appointment.
 Barnes is released on bail after Walker and Hoskins intervene.
-Barnes and Wilson are forced into a therapy session with Barnes' therapist Dr. Raynor.
+Barnes and Wilson are forced into a therapy session with Barnes's therapist Dr. Raynor.

-Walker and Hoskins again ask Barnes and Wilson to work with them, but they refuse once again.
-Disgruntled, Walker warns the duo to stay out of their way.
-In Slovakia, the Flag Smashers escape by airplane while one member stays behind to hold off the Power Broker's men.
+Barnes and Wilson again refuse to work with Walker and Hoskins, and Walker warns the duo to stay out of their way.
+In Slovakia, the Flag Smashers escape while one member stays behind to hold off the Power Broker's men.
 Barnes and Wilson decide to visit an imprisoned Helmut Zemo in Berlin to gather intelligence on the Flag Smashers.

 Production

 Development

 By October 2018, Marvel Studios was developing a limited series starring Anthony Mackie's Sam Wilson / Falcon and Sebastian Stan's Bucky Barnes / Winter Soldier from the Marvel Cinematic Universe (MCU) films.
 Malcolm Spellman was hired as head writer of the series, which was announced as The Falcon and the Winter Soldier in April 2019.
 Spellman modeled the series after buddy films that deal with race, such as 48 Hrs.
 (1982), The Defiant Ones (1958), Lethal Weapon (1987), and Rush Hour (1998).
 Kari Skogland was hired to direct the miniseries a month later, and executive produced alongside Spellman and Marvel Studios' Kevin Feige, Louis D'Esposito, Victoria Alonso, and Nate Moore.
 The second episode was written by Michael Kastelein and is titled "The Star-Spangled Man".
-It was released on the streaming service Disney+ on March 26, 2021.